simplybusiness/mars-rover-kata/README.md

 ## Testing Framework
 Included are minitest and rspec.
 Pick one that you feel comfortable with or would like to explore.

+## Incremental Kata - no peeping ahead!
+This is an incremental kata to simulate a real business situation: work your way through the steps in order, but do not read the next requirement before you have finished your current one.

+## Your Task
+You’re part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.
+Develop an API that translates the commands sent from earth to instructions that are understood by the rover.

 ## Requirements

 - You are given the initial starting point (x,y) of a rover and the direction (N,S,E,W) it is facing.